term7/DaemonLeash/README.md

 # DaemonLeash for OS X

-We have been using Adobe Creative Cloud (for Mac OSX) for quite a while now and it came to our attention that several background processes connect to Adobe Servers to send out data as soon as we start our Computer (even though we did not start any Adobe Application).
+We have been using Adobe Creative Cloud (for Mac OSX) for quite a while now and it came to our attention that several background processes connect to Adobe Servers to send out data as soon as we start our Computer (even though we did not actively start any Adobe Application).
 Software by Google does behave exactly the same way.
 These processes require processing power that we want to use in other ways.
 Yes, background processes check for updates too - yet we prefer to check for updates manually.

 Most importantly we do value our privacy.
 The average user does not exactly know what data is being collected, even though Adobe claims only to collect data to improve its products.
 Yet we think it already is intolerable that Adobe and Google automatically know when, where and for how long we use our computers just because we have their software installed on our system.
 We want to limit the collection of our data as much as we can.